The simple answer is yes. Paid social does work.

 Be aware that this will earn you a lot of clicks very fast.
 You have to pay for each one.

 Monitor your conversion rates and other analytical data closely when you launch this kind of campaign.

 Make changes as necessary to make sure you’re actually making the sales.

 Failing to do this can cost you a lot of money quickly with little return on investment.

-As you become more confident that you’re conversions are sufficient, up your spending.
+As you become more confident that your conversions are sufficient, up to your spending.
 That is as long as you can handle the influx of orders.

 Buys that Have a Decision Process